Losant/losant-docs/docs/workflows/data/modbus-read.md

 You may define multiple read instructions for the Modbus: Read Node, and you must define at least one.
 Each instruction has the following fields:

-*   **Register Type:** `Input Registers` (default), `Holding Registers`, `Discrete Input`, or `Coils`.
+*   **Register Type:** (Required) `Input Registers` (default), `Holding Registers`, `Discrete Input`, or `Coils`.
-*   **Address:** A string template or integer for the address at which to read.
+*   **Address:** (Required) A string template or integer for the address at which to read.
 This should resolve to an integer between `0` and `65534` inclusive.
 *   **Length:** The length for this read instruction.
 This field is optional, but if it set, it should resolve to an integer greater than `0`.
 If not set, the length defaults to `1`.
-*   **Result Key:** The key at which to store the result of this read operation.
+*   **Result Key:** (Required) The key at which to store the result of this read operation.
 This key will exist on the [Destination Path](#result) defined below the instructions.
 This can resolve to any string except `errors`, since that key is reserved for any errors that occur during reads.

 ### Destination Path

 ![Modbus Read Node Result](/images/workflows/data/modbus-read-node-result.png "Modbus Read Node Result")

 The results of each read instruction will be placed in an object at the `Destination Path` (a [payload path](/workflows/accessing-payload-data/#payload-paths)) at each instruction's `Result Key`.
 Each result is returned as an array.
 It is important that each key is named uniquely so the node does not overwrite another read result.

-If the key is not present, it means the read failed, and there will be a list of errors under that key in the object at the `errors` key.
+If the key is not present, it means the read failed, and there will be a list of errors at the Destination Path under the key `errors`.
+For this reason, this node restricts Result Keys to not resolve to the path `errors`.
 If one read fails, it does not mean that all reads will fail; rather, the reads will continue until finished.
-The only time you will get a single error for multiple reads is if the connection could never be made to the Modbus register itself.
+The only time you will get a single error for multiple reads is if the connection could never be made to the Modbus itself.

 The following is an example of a successful read, where an instruction's Result Key is `threeCoils`, and the Destination Path is `destination.modbusOutput`: